NMDWSM0/Project3-CUDA-Path-Tracer/README.md

 Please note that following websites are not accessible outside China, so you may need a VPN to read them.

 -   [HSR] Castorice, official model by miHoYo. https://www.aplaybox.com/details/model/Eb6vXivegiZM
--   The Flower Sea in Memory, created by Wis. https://www.aplaybox.com/details/model/TBXa17wZuBZY
+-   The Sea of Flowers in Memory, created by Wis. https://www.aplaybox.com/details/model/TBXa17wZuBZY